5 min read

 The Ministry of the Interior, in collaboration with the Parliamentary Committee on Legal Affairs, Justice, and Public Order, formed an ad hoc working group to draft legislation aligned with the Constitution and judicial decisions.

-The recently enacted Amendment Law 110(I)/2025 of “The Transfer and Mortgage of Immovable Property Laws of 1965” was formally approved by the House of Representatives on 25 June 2025 and published on 4 July 2025.
-This legislative reform was both urgent and necessary necessitated, following a landmark Supreme Court ruling in Civil Appeal No. 285/2018, issued on 20 June 2024.
-In that decision, the Court found that Articles 44IΘ to 44KB of 2015 legislation, were unconstitutional, as they violated Articles 23 and 26 of the Constitution, which protect property rights and freedom of contract.
-As a result, thousands of trapped purchasers’ applications, became legally unprocessable, leaving thousands of purchasers in a state of legal limbo
+This legislative reform was both urgent and necessary, following a landmark Supreme Court ruling in Civil Appeal No. 285/2018, issued on 20 June 2024.
+In that decision, the Court found that Articles 44IΘ to 44KB of 2015 legislation were unconstitutional, as they violated Articles 23 and 26 of the Constitution, which protect property rights and freedom of contract.
+As a result, thousands of trapped purchasers’ applications became legally unprocessable, leaving thousands of purchasers in a state of legal limbo.

 The new law introduces a new, constitutionally sound framework and key amendments to protect the trapped purchasers.
-Specifically, the recently enacted law sets conditions for applying the provisions of Articles 44IH and 44IΘ to Article 44KZ, which regulate the transfer of property into the purchaser’s name. Ιt aims to restore legal clarity and provide a structured, constitutionally compliant mechanism to address the long-standing challenges faced by purchasers who, despite having fulfilled their contractual obligations, were denied legal ownership of their properties.
+Specifically, the recently enacted law sets conditions for applying the provisions of Articles 44IH and 44IΘ to Article 44KZ, which regulate the transfer of property into the purchaser's name.
+It aims to restore legal clarity and provide a structured, constitutionally compliant mechanism to address the long-standing challenges faced by purchasers who, despite having fulfilled their contractual obligations, were denied legal ownership of their properties.

 The purchase/sale contract of the Property must have either: